emacsmirror/biomejs-format/README.md

 ### Usage with web-mode

 Web-mode is a popular mode for editing .js and .jsx files, but it is used to edit other template files too.
-If you want to hook prettier-js to web-mode for .js and .jsx files only, you can define a helper function like this:
+If you want to hook biomejs-format to web-mode for .js and .jsx files only, you can define a helper function like this:

 ```elisp
 (defun enable-minor-mode (my-pair)